-Updated 2020 with new electric pressure cooker instructions
+Updated 2020 with Instant Pot instructions

 No, this is not low-carb, paleo, or whole30.
 But from the reaction of my followers when I made this on social media, I don’t think you’ll care.
 If you saw me make this on social media months ago, thank you for your patience.
 This was a popular one that took longer than I expected to get posted here on the blog.
 After 3 rounds of recipe testing, I almost gave up but I’m glad I didn’t.
 Having made this several different ways, I ultimately went with casserole form of garlic Parmesan chicken & potatoes.
 But you can make this many different ways.
 I’ll break it down for you…

 Instant Pot Garlic Parmesan Chicken & Potatoes VIDEO:

 My personal preferred way to make this is the way you see it here in the pics and video – using boneless, skinless chicken breasts.
 However you can actually use your preferred cut of chicken whether it be boneless or bone-in, breasts, thighs, legs, or a combination legs & thighs.
 I know this because I made this recipe using all of those cuts as well.
 If you use dark meat, add an additional hour or so to the cook time because dark meat takes longer to cook than white meat.
 If you choose to use skin-on chicken, you may want to brown the chicken in a skillet before adding it to the slow cooker.
 This is an optional step of course, you can throw it in there raw.
 If you’re looking for crispy skin, after the chicken is done cooking, you can remove it from the slow cooker or Instant Pot and place it under your oven’s broiler for a few minutes.
 Again, also optional.